Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Validation and Numerical Simulation

 \subsubsection{Step 5: IQCs based analysis results}

-Now, we would like to compute an upper bound on the $\mathcal{L}_2 $-gain from the output error $\theta-\theta_r$ to the outputs vector $[\theta, ~\theta_r]$.
-We use IQC-$\beta$ toolbox to express and formulate the $\mathcal{L}_2 $ gain estimation problem.
-Fig. \ref{adaptation} explains how to adapt our case to MATLAB IQCs-$\beta$ Toolbox.
-We only need the two linear systems, the closed loop reference model and the dynamical error system, since the output of the closed-loop system with the NN controller is the sum of the outputs of the those two systems.
-The bounds of the uncertainty $\Delta$ and the nonlinearity $\epsilon$ derived in the previous sub-section are also provided as inputs to the IQCs-$\beta$ Toolbox.
+Now, we would like to compute an upper bound on the $\mathcal{L}_2$-gain from the input vector $[r, ~\theta_r]^T$ to the output error $\theta-\theta_r$.
+We use IQClab toolbox to express and formulate the $\mathcal{L}_2$ gain estimation problem.
+We only need the two linear systems, the closed-loop reference model and the dynamical error system, since the output of the closed-loop system with the NN controller is the sum of the outputs of those two systems.
+The bounds of the uncertainty $\Delta_{\delta}$ and the nonlinearity $\Delta_\epsilon$ derived in the previous sub-section are also provided as inputs to the IQClab Toolbox.

-According to the results given by IQCs-$\beta$ for the model in Fig.8 corresponding to the original Single-Link Robot Arm Control Problem:
+According to the results given by IQClab for the model in (\ref{armerror}) corresponding to the original Single-Link Robot Arm Control Problem:

-\(\gamma\) is the worst case of the mean integrated squared error between the closed loop system with the trained neural controller and the closed loop reference system and is less than \(5.669\%\).
-According to \citep{oxford}, the time Integral of the Square of the Error (ISE) in a control system is used as a measure of the performance of the system.

-The value of \(\gamma\) represents the worst case of the relative error between the closed loop reference model, used for collecting data to train the NN controller, and the uncertain system with the designed neural controller.
+According to \cite{oxford}, the time Integral of the Square of the Error (ISE) is commonly used in control systems as a measure of system performance.
+Thus, \(\gamma\) in (\ref{gamma}) represents the worst-case mean integrated squared error between the closed-loop system with the trained neural controller and the closed-loop reference system.
+In other word, the value of \(\gamma\) quantifies the worst-case relative error between the closed-loop reference model, which serves as the basis for training the neural network controller, and the uncertain system operating with the designed neural controller.

-This worst-case result can be used to improve the robustness of the NN controller by making the dynamical error smaller which in turn will guarantee a better performance of the NN controller when it is implemented.
-This worst-case measure is also an indication of the appearance likelihood of any undesirable behavior in the closed loop system when adopting the designed NN controller.

 To illustrate further the results of our controlled Single-Link Robot Arm with our designed neural controller, we propose two study cases: A and B. The reference of the first case study is periodically applied to the uncertain system with a neural controller and the reference closed-loop model.
-Using the equation given in (\ref{referror}), we can plot the expected region by utilise the information about the worst-case of the error and the known linear reference model as follow:
+Using the equation given in (\ref{gamma}), we can plot the expected region by utilise the information about the worst-case of the error and the known linear reference model as follow: